 With the Auto Healing functionality, administrators can set up monitoring on any 'State-based' artifact and let the monitoring service automatically heal the artifact at any time when there is a mismatch between the 'Expected State' and the 'Current State'.
 For instance, administrators can set up monitoring and the auto healing option for receive location(s) by setting the Expected state as 'Enabled'.
 If any threshold violation happens, say if the receive location goes to the 'Disabled' state, then BizTalk360 will try to rectify the violation, by trying to bring the artifact to the expected state (Enabled).
 If the operation is successful, the artifact will come back to the Expected State within the next monitoring service cycle (60 seconds).

 Which are the state-based artifacts for which I can set up Auto Correct functionality?

 Auto Correct can be enabled for the following state-based artifacts:

 - Receive Locations

 - Azure Logic Apps

 In this section, we will take a look at the auto correct functionality in detail.
-As mentioned earlier, auto correct functionality is available for all state-based artifacts such as Receive locations, Send Ports, Orchestrations, NT Services, SQL Jobs, and Host instances.
+As mentioned earlier, the auto correct functionality is available for all state-based artifacts such as Receive Locations, Send Ports, Send Port Groups, Orchestrations, NT Services, SQL Jobs, and Host Instances.
 We will take one artifact (say, Receive Location) and explain the different auto correct options available.
 The functionality works the same for all state-based artifacts.